azet/secondorderharmonics.github.io/about.md

 ## Contact

-Just get in contact with us via the contact form below or send an email to [info@secondorderharmonics.com](mailto:info@secondorderharmonics.com) with your request.
+Just get in contact with us via the contact form below or send an email to [info@secondorderharmonics.eu](mailto:info@secondorderharmonics.eu) with your request.

 #### V-Card